What is a project scope?

 Project scopes help compartmentalize the varying goals and anticipated features for a project, as well as the tasks needed to reach them, so that the feat of software development becomes that much more digestible.

 Without taking the time to carefully plot out what your project requires and what your team must to do to meet those needs, your project development process could take far longer than anticipated, and may lack in functionality when it is “complete.”

 Who is responsible for creating project scopes?

-Project managers are most commonly responsible for defining the project scope, often with the help of a business analyst.
+Project managers are most commonly responsible for defining the scope, often with the help of a business analyst.

 Corporate Education Group explains:

 “Project managers must focus on the broad picture, and should rely on a business analyst to focus on the requirements scope: Who will use the system?
 What do they need it to do?
 What information is needed to do it?”

 While the project manager may be best equipped to plan the scope and allocate tasks, a business analyst is key to analyzing, evaluating, and refining requirements along the way.